Can Medicare Advantage Plans Deny Enrollment?

 • Enroll in a Medicare Advantage plan if you are not currently enrolled in one

-Keep in mind that reviewing your plan options and making requisite changes during the Annual Election Period is pivotal to securing the optimal coverage for your needs.
+Keep in mind that reviewing your plan options and making requisite changes during the Annual Election Period could be pivotal to securing the optimal coverage for your needs.
 Failure to do so may result in penalties or the insurer may deny coverage.

 Special Enrollment Periods